-CAUTION be changed or the supporting structures repaired without permission from the manufacturer.
-If there are any deformations, cracks or corrosion in the supporting structures of the hoist, the parts have to be replaced or repaired according to the instructions given by the manufacturer.
+CAUTION When performing the General Overhaul, the construction of the hoist may in the construction of the hoist manufacturer.
+If there are any deformations, cracks or corrosion in the supporting structures of the hoist, the parts have to be replaced or repaired according to the instructions given by the manufacturer. --